OliverLysa/observatory-data-prep/README.md

 <summary>More info: Prodcom classification</summary>

-The Classification of Products by Activity (CPA) coding frame for describing products (goods and services) at the level of the EU maps onto and extends the SIC classification by two further digits in alignment with the UN Central Product Classification (CPC).
-Prodcom headings used in statistics on UK manufacturing production draw on up to eight-digit numerical codes, the first six of which align with the CPA and with two additional digits for further detail.
+Prodcom headings used in statistics on UK manufacturing production draw on up to eight-digit numerical codes, the first six of which align with the Classification of Products by Activity (CPA) and with two additional digits for further detail.
+The CPA coding frame for describing products (goods and services) extends the SIC classification by two further digits in alignment with the UN Central Product Classification (CPC).

 </details>